 Influences others through: Charm, optimism, energy, personal connection

-At their best, they can be supportive leaders who work to create a respectful, positive environment.
+At their best, affirming leaders work to create a respectful, positive environment.
 At their worst, they can be indirect, conflict-averse leaders who fail to hold others accountable.
 One lesson to learn from them: Crossing the finish line won’t do much good if your team is in shreds when it gets there.

 DiSC style: iS, Si